dinomatic/docs.dinomatic.com/docs/docs/fxt/theme-options.md

 - Author Block: Enable/disable author information blocks on posts
 - Author Full Block: Enable/disable full author blocks on posts
+- Second Author Block: Show the second author's (fact-checker's) full profile block after the main content.
+When a post has a second author set, they're always shown in the post header regardless of this setting
 - Table of Contents: Enable/disable TOC on posts

 ### Social Media Options